microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 and the network latency and server costs of having to resend it to peers on the other.
-While we have established that the garbage collection can happen no earlier, it is certainly possible to make it happen later, thereby us to avoid sending repair data for a greater number of undo edits.
+While we have established that the garbage collection can happen no earlier, it is certainly possible to make it happen later, thereby enabling us to avoid sending repair data for a greater number of undo edits.

 This adjustable tradeoff could be left to the discretion of the applications collaborating on the document, or even left to the users of said applications.
-The only rule is that this when this tradeoff is changed, the message indicating the change must be sequenced before it takes effect.
+The only rule is that this when this tradeoff is changed, the message indicating the change must fall out of the collaboration window before it takes effect.